aubreyrjones/lemon-py/README.md

 `ParseNode` instances have the following read-only members:

-* `.production: str` - the user-defined production name, or `None` if the node represents a terminal/token.
+* `.production: str` - the user-defined production/nonterminal name,
+  or `None` if the node represents a terminal/token.

-* `.type: str` - the Lemon-defined token name, or `None` if the node represents a production.
+* `.type: str` - the Lemon-defined token name, or `None` if the node represents a nonterminal.

 * `.value: str` - the lexer-extracted string value for a value token.
-For literal tokens, the original lexer input string. `None` for productions.
+For literal tokens, the original lexer input string. `None` for nonterminals.

 * `.c: Sequence[ParseNode]` - the children of this node.
-In a typical, well-formed parse tree, all leaves are terminals and all internal nodes are productions.
+In a typical, well-formed parse tree, all leaves are terminals and all internal nodes are nonterminals.
 Nothing in Lemon or lemon-py enforces this, however, and grammar actions are free to add children to nodes representing terminals.